 Five days a week, for almost three hours each day, 115 students receive group instrument lessons, led by qualified teachers, at no cost to their families.
 In this caring environment, students are given nutritious snacks, homework help, and engage in free play and physical activity, and are then bussed safely home.

-Another twenty-six students meet once per week in a "YONA Explorers" program, building their musical and social skills in an introduction to the YONA philosophy before joining the full 5-day-per-week program.
+Each year, another group of students participates in a "YONA Explorers" program, building their musical and social skills in an introduction to the YONA philosophy before joining the full 5-day-per-week program.

 YONA-Sistema encourages excellence and accountability in participants through daily intensive instruction.
 Daily program activities include singing, musicianship, music instruction, nutrition, academic time, and free play time.
 Less frequent program activities include expressive arts time, fiddling / drumming workshops, visits from ESO musician ambassadors, and musical show-and-tell.